veit/python-basics-tutorial/docs/test/pytest/coverage.rst

 .. literalinclude:: ci.yaml
    :language: yaml
-   :lines: 93-
+   :lines: 122-
-   :lineno-start: 93
+   :lineno-start: 122

-Line 97
+``GIST_TOKEN``
-    ``GIST_TOKEN`` is a personal GitHub access token.
+    is a personal GitHub access token.
-Line 98
+``YOUR_GIST_ID``
-    You should replace ``YOUR_GIST_ID`` with your own Gist ID.
+    You should replace this with your own Gist ID.
 If you don’t have a Gist ID yet, you can create one with:

     #.
 Call up https://gist.github.com and create a new gist, which you can name
        :file:`test.json`, for example.
 The ID of the gist is the long